Can't find what you're looking for?Fill out the form below and we'll do our best to help!

 - The registered owner’s right of possession is subject to the purchaser’s right to bring action against the original property owner for waste (i.e. damage or destruction to the premises) and the right of the purchaser to enter onto the property to maintain it and to prevent waste.

 - Damage, destruction or loss of property during the redemption period are at the risk of the purchaser.
-The purchaser is advised to insure his interest in the property.
+The purchaser is advised to insure their interest in the property.

 Property Not Redeemed